aarong/feedme-spec/README.md

 ## Feed Data

-When a client successfully opens a feed, the feed data is returned with the server's `FeedOpenResponse` message and may be updated by subsequent `ActionRevelation` messages referencing the feed.
+When a client successfully opens a feed, the feed data is returned with the server's `FeedOpenResponse` message and may be modified by subsequent `FeedAction` messages.

-### Action Revelations

-The server may use `ActionRevelation` messages to reveal two type of actions:

-1. Actions explicitly invoked by clients using an `Action` message.

-2. Actions deemed by the server to have taken place without an associated client `Action` message.
+The server may use `FeedAction` messages to notify about actions explicitly invoked by clients using an `Action` message, as well as actions deemed by the server to have taken place without an associated client `Action` message.

-When revealing an action on a feed, the server must send all clients with that feed open exactly one `ActionRevelation` message.
-The same message must be sent to all clients.

-If a client opens a feed and then performs an action that is revealed on that feed, it must receive an `ActionRevelation` message like any other client with that feed open.
-The server may transmit the `ActionResponse` and `ActionRevelation` messages to that client in any order.

 ### Feed Deltas

-When the server transmits an `ActionRevelation` message, it must include a `FeedDeltas` array describing any resulting changes to the feed data.
+When the server transmits a `FeedAction` message, it must include a `FeedDeltas` array describing any resulting changes to the feed data.
 Each element of the array must be a valid feed delta object describing an operation to be performed on the feed data.
 The server may transmit an empty `FeedDeltas` array to indicate that the feed data has not changed.

-When the client receives an `ActionRevelation` message, it must apply any feed delta operations to its local copy of the feed data.
+When the client receives a `FeedAction` message, it must apply any feed delta operations to its local copy of the feed data.
 Operations must be applied in array order.

-Each delta operation transmitted by the server must be valid given the current state of client feed data, as determined by the initial `FeedOpenResponse` message, earlier `ActionRevelation` messages, and earlier operations in the `FeedDeltas` array.
+Each delta operation transmitted by the server must be valid given the current state of client feed data, as determined by the initial `FeedOpenResponse` message, earlier `FeedAction` messages, and operations located earlier in the `FeedDeltas` array.

-If the sequence of delta operations received from the server is invalid then the client should close the feed (server violation).
-The client may subsequently attempt to re-open the feed.

 Feed delta objects take the following form: